jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

 * these are the steps I took to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`

-  - pick a name for the project
+  - give the project a name
   - :ref:`make a directory for the project<how to make a directory for the project>`
   - :ref:`change directory to the project<how to change directory to the project>`
   - :ref:`make a directory for the source code<how to make a directory for the source code>`